Baryonification: An alternative to hydrodynamical simulations for cosmological studies: Baryonification model

+Throughout the paper, the exponents of the core and truncation radii in Eq.~(\ref{hgaprofile}) are fixed to $\alpha=1$ and $\gamma=3/2$.
+The truncation radius is assumed to be the same as for the truncated NFW profile (see Eq.~\ref{eq:nfw}).
 The slope $\beta$ of the hga profile depends on the halo mass.
 Taking into account the effects of AGN feedback, less massive haloes generally exhibit shallower gas profiles.
 This effect is parametrised by the function \citep{giri2021emulation}

 that is equal to 3 at the largest mass scales, gradually decreasing to zero towards lower halo masses ($M_{200}$).
 The free model parameters $M_\mathrm{c}$ and $\mu$ describe the typical mass scale and the smoothness of this transition.